 However, given the fact that we are in extraordinary times (The Time of Covid), each student will have four "oops" passes that can be used to compensate for missed classes or deadlines (think: get-out-of-jail-free cards if you know the Monopoly game).
 Each "oops" will give you one additional week to complete the assignment or quiz, no questions asked.
 Note that they do not apply to exams; if you must miss an exam deadline, you must let us know in advance to be able to make it up.

 Participation and Class Behavior

-Exams in this class will be in essay format, with perhaps some identification/short answer questions.
+Exams in this class will be in essay format with some identification/short answer questions.

 Make-up Exams and Quizzes

-If you do not notify me in advance, and if I do not approve of the reason for being absent, you will not be allowed to make up exams and quizzes.
+If you do not notify me in advance, and if I do not approve of the reason for being absent, you will not be allowed to make up exams and quizzes unless you use an oops pass.
 Excused absences include significant illness, death in the family, and the like.
 Excuses not accepted: having to work, a major assignment due in another class, a planned family or personal vacation, oversleeping, volunteer activity or a student activities event, and so on.

 Laptops and Other Electronic Devices

 This class has a mixed policy on electronic devices.
 There may be designated "open devices" and "no devices" periods.
 In the former, you will be allowed – even encouraged – to use devices such as laptops, tablets and smartphones to support discussion or project work.
 In such cases, I will clearly indicate that it is an "open devices" period.
 Otherwise, assume that class is in "no device" mode.